Good UX makes products usable

 Common questions about the design process, deliverables, and working with us.

 You’ll get two rounds of revisions included in the design phase.
 You’ll comment directly in the Figma file, and we’ll iterate from there.
-The goal is to get you to a design you’re happy with before moving to development.
+The goal is to get you to a UX and UI design you’re happy with before moving to development.
 We make sure you’re satisfied before locking anything in.

 Design only means you receive the complete Figma file.
 Organized, clean, and ready to hand off to your developers.
-Design + development means we use the design internally to build your product, and the final deliverable is the working website or app, not the design files.
+Design + development means we use the UX and UI design internally to build, and the final deliverable is the working website or app, not the design files.
 Most clients choose design + development for seamless handoff and faster timelines.

 Two rounds of revisions are included per screen or section.
 You’ll review the first version, provide feedback, and we’ll iterate.
-After the second round, the design is locked and moves to development (if you’re doing both with us).
+After the second round, the UX design is locked and moves to the build phase (if you’re doing both with us).
 Additional revisions beyond two rounds can be added for an extra cost.

 You’ll receive Figma files, the design tool used across the industry.
-Figma files are cloud based, organized, and easy for developers to work with.
-If you’re doing design only, you own the file and can share it with your development team.
-If you’re doing design + development with us, we use the file internally and deliver the finished product instead.
+Figma files are cloud based, organized, and easy for developers to view and work with.
+If you’re doing design only, you own the file and can share it with your team.
+If you’re doing design + build with us, we use the file internally and deliver the finished result instead.